hpsg2022/hpsg2022/README.md

 [Call for Papers](cfp.md) - - - [Program](program.md) - - - [Workshop](ws.md) - - - [Program committee](committee.md) - - - [Registration](registration.md)

-The 29th International Conference on Head-Driven Phrase Structure Grammar will be virtually hosted at Nagoya University and National Institute for Japanese Language and Linguistics on 29 July - 31 July 2021.
+The 29th International Conference on Head-Driven Phrase Structure Grammar will be virtually hosted at Nagoya University and the National Institute for Japanese Language and Linguistics on 29 July - 31 July 2021.
 It is an **online event**.
 Abstracts are invited that address linguistic, foundational, or computational issues relating to or in